best film: 2001: A Space Odyssey from Stanley Kubrick

 best performance male Twenty-eight years after playing Tom Joad, Henry Fonda’s sadistic “Frank” rips up the screen with the best male performance of 1968.
 It is a major coup for Fonda at this stage in his career (he’s over 60 years old) and a testament to his range (don’t forget he played one of the genre’s greatest heroes Wyatt Earp in Ford’s My Darling Clementine).
 It is one of the great against-typecast performances in cinema history– Fonda is chilling.
 Behind Fonda I need to recognize Jason Robards and his work in the same film.
 Steve McQueen does the best work of his career in Bullitt.
 McQueen is a “less is more” physical actor.
 He was known for cutting out lines of dialogue and saying it with his face.
 It works brilliantly here.
 Max von Sydow has yet another banner year collaborating with Bergman (and this time with Liv Ullman- Bergman’s best male and female actors together) in Hour of the Wolf and Shame.
 Their time together is coming to an end—in total von Sydow made eleven (11) films with Bergman- the last archiveable one is in 1969.

 best performance female: Mia Farrow gives one of the best female acting performances of all-time in Rosemary’s Baby.
-I’m not sure I could get past five listing better.
 Claudia Cardinale comes in runner-up here for her work in Leone’s epic masterpiece.
-Ruth Gordon isn’t far behind Cardinale for her work in Polanski’s film as well.
+Ruth Gordon is not far behind Cardinale for her work in Polanski’s film as well.
 Gordon is a fascinating story.
-She’s 74 years old here, wins best supporting actress and I’m pretty sure this is her first archiveable film as an actor.
+She is 72 years old here, wins best supporting actress and I’m pretty sure this is her first archiveable film as an actor.
 She was a three-time nominated screenwriter (a few of the Hepburn/Tracy vehicles- Adam’s Rib, Pat and Mike).
 The last mention here in 1968 is for Ullman working alongside von Sydow and with Bergman.
 She’s in both Shame and Hour of the Wolf.

 - 2001: A Space Odyssey